-AU zoning classification permits single-family residences and agricultural uses on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
+AU zoning classification encompasses lands devoted to agricultural pursuits and singlefamily residential development of spacious character on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
 The minimum house size in AU is 750 square feet.
 The AU classification also permits the raising/grazing of animals, fowl and beekeeping.